Hotel de Sens – 1 rue de Figuier Paris 75004

-The Marais district of Paris is a goldmine of really old buildings, and the Hotel de Sens, situated next to the Seine; has the honor of being one of the oldest original gangstas of flamboyant gothic Paris architecture still standing.
+The Marais district of Paris is a goldmine of old buildings and history.
+The Hotel de Sens, which is situated next to the Seine- has the honor of being one of the oldest original gangstas of flamboyant Gothic Paris architecture still standing.

-Before it came to be known as the LGBF/Jewish quarter of Paris, this area was home to French royalty and the medieval palace and domaine of Saint Pol, which was eventually demolished when the Louvre became home to the Kings.
+Before it came to be known as the LGBF/Jewish quarter of Paris, this area was home to French royalty and the medieval palace of Saint Pol, which was eventually demolished when the Louvre became the official digs of Kings.

 The Hotel was then rented to wealthy nobles before it became national property in 1790 at the start of the French Revolution.
-There are a few remarkable things to take note abou the history of this cute little fortress, but one of my favorites is the small canon ball embedded into the façade of the hotel.
+One remarkable thing to take note of is the rather unremarkable cannonball embedded into the façade of the hotel.

 This is from the July Revolution of 1830 AKA the 2nd less carnal but still pretty bloody French Revolution where the people overthrew the government and King Charles X. They besieged the neighborhood area of the Hotel de Ville and shot cannonballs into the old royal part of the city.
 How one of these iron ballz found itself embedded here, I don’t know- but it was gracefully preserved, maybe to remind Parisians that it ain’t cool to attempt to destroy your own history.

 The Hotel de Sens stubbornly remained standing throughout the 19th century and was home to various factories, including one that fabricated jam.
 It was declared a national historical monument in 1862 and eventually bought by the city of Paris in 1911, who financed restorations in the 1930’s.
 Today, the Hotel de Sens houses the Forney Library, a research library dedicated to decorative and graphic arts.